NetApp/recline/docs/quickstart/index.rst

     > hello -name Dave
     I'm at your command, Dave
     > exit
     $

 Non-interactive mode
 --------------------

 If you would like to use the application as part of a larger script, it is much easier to do in a non-interactive way.
-This is also possible using cliche without needing to change the application.
+This is also possible using recline without needing to change the application.
 Here's an example::

     $ python hello.py -c "hello -name Dave"
     I'm at your command, Dave
     $